 XXI.
 WITNESS REFRESHING MEMORY.

 A witness is permitted to refresh his or her memory by looking at notes or prior writings.
 However, under TRE 612, if a witness uses a writing to refresh his memory for purposes of testifying, the opposing party may be able to see that writing.
 If the witness uses the writing to refresh memory while testifying, the opposing party's right to see the writing is absolute.
 If the witness uses the writing to refresh memory before testifying, the other party can see the writing if the trial court in its discretion determines is it necessary in the interest of justice.
 See City of Dennison v.
 Grisham, 716 S.W.2d 121, 123 (Tex.
 App.--Dallas 1986, no writ).

 XXII.
 TELEPHONE DEPOSITIONS.
-A party may take the deposition on oral questions of a witness over the telephone.
-TRCP 202.2.
-Under current TRCP (i.e., through December 31, 1998), the use of the telephone must be authorized by written stipulation of the parties, or by order of the court, upon motion and notice to the parties.
-Id.
-It is permissible for the court reporter to administer the oath to the unseen deponent over the telephone, provided the witness ultimately swears to the deposition under oath in the presence of a notary public.
+Telephone depositions can present a problem regarding the swearing of the witness.
+TRCP 199.1(b) (effective January 1, 1999) requires that the oath be administered by a person present with the witness and who is authorized to administer oaths in that jurisdiction, but the court reporter is not required to be in the presence of the witness.
+An earlier case had held that it is permissible for the court reporter to administer the oath to the unseen deponent over the telephone, provided the witness ultimately swears to the deposition under oath in the presence of a notary public.
 Clone Component Distributors of America, Inc. v.
 State, 819 S.W.2d 593, 597-98 (Tex.
 App.--Dallas 1991, no writ); see Green v.
 Reyes, 836 S.W.2d 203, 213 n.
 10 (Tex.
 App.--Houston [14th Dist.]
 1992, no writ) (agreeing that court reporter need not be in room with deponent).
+It appears that TRCP 199.1(b) has eliminated the Clone Component option of having no swearing officer beside the witness during the deposition, and imposing the oath by having the witness swear to the deposition when it is signed.